 A big plus for contractors and others who rely in their trucks to work hard and be efficient, the payload and tow ratings are up by a few hundred pounds for some models, and the Silverado’s new bed is constructed in three pieces, which allows the wheel wells to be stamped differently, increasing cargo volume to 63 cubic feet in short-bed models.
 Short-bed variants of the V-8 Silverado are also 450 pounds lighter than the last generation.

-Edmunds awarded the 2021 Silverado “best in class bed width on standard and long bed, best-in-class bed length on standard and short bed and best-in-class standard cargo bed volume – up to 20% more volume than the competition.”
+The 2023 Silverado “best in class bed width on standard and long bed, best-in-class bed length on standard and short bed and best-in-class standard cargo bed volume – up to 20% more volume than the competition.”

 Silverado can be equipped in a multitude of ways, including a 8.0-inch infotainment display, in-dash navigation, a head-up display, ventilated front seats, and wireless smartphone charging.
 Available driver-assistance features include automated emergency braking with pedestrian detection, lane-keeping assist, and automatic high-beam headlamps.

 This new Silverado has sleeker lines in the hood and around the wheel wells, and a multilevel headlight array that modernizes the look.
 Each of the eight trims has its own personality, with distinct grilles, front fascias and wheel designs.